- Laws & Regulations

 Documents identified by PDF (Portable Document Format) requires the Adobe Acrobat Reader to be viewed and printed.
 If you do not already have the Adobe Reader, it can be downloaded for free from Adobe.

 Porterville Developmental Center's History

-Porterville Developmental Center is located on 600 acres in the foothills of the majestic Sierra Nevada Mountains in Porterville, California, an agricultural city in Tulare County.
+Porterville Developmental Center (PDC) is located on about 670 acres in the foothills of the majestic Sierra Nevada Mountains in Porterville, California, an agricultural city in Tulare County.
 In 1945, the State purchased 1,245 acres of land for $62,850 for the future Porterville State Hospital.
 The site was originally planned for the care and treatment of individuals with epilepsy, but was redesigned as a treatment center for the mentally retarded.
 Construction began in 1950 and on May 12, 1953, then Governor Earl Warren dedicated the Porterville State Hospital.
 PDC admitted its first 200 consumers on June 3, 1953.
 The total population reached its peak in 1957 with over 2,600 consumers.

-PDC employs approximately 1,300 staff.
-The sprawling campus is like a city unto itself.
+PDC's sprawling campus is like a city unto itself.
 In addition to home residences and training/work sites, the campus includes an auditorium, two gymnasiums and swimming pool complexes, athletic field, religious center, education complex, professional library, two cafes, crafts store, fashion center, police station, fire station, hospital, maintenance shops, and has its own water supply and power plant.